codecrafters-io/build-your-own-redis/stage_descriptions/streams-13-xu1.md

 ### Understanding `$` as an Entry ID

 When `$` is passed as the ID, `XREAD` will only return new entries added after the command is sent.
-This is similar to passing in the maximum ID we currently have in the stream.
+This is similar to passing in the maximum ID currently available in a stream.

 For example, suppose we have two separate clients.
 The first client sends a blocking `XREAD` command with `1000` as the timeout and `$` as the ID: